queuemail/docs-and-examples/examples-hardyservice.md

 			SendEmail.send( fromemail, toemail, subject, body ); // we will send using usual way as failover }
 ```
-You can made more control on email status, code errors, etc. Also yo can control how many times emails are retried in the local queue using the *SendingResultDTO.numretries* field.
+This approach allows for enhanced monitoring of email statuses, error codes, and retry attempts.
+The number of retries for each email in the local queue can be configured via the *SendingResultDTO.numretries* field.